IBM/autopilot/README.md

 - This login page is non-functional and is not meant to be used in a production environment.
 - If you would like a functioning login system, please refer to the [GitHub and Keycloak Login Deployment Tutorial](https://github.com/EC528-Fall-2024/autopilot-dashboard/wiki/3-%E2%80%90-Deployment-instructions-for-Keycloak-and-GitHub-OAuth-Login) on this repo's Wiki.
 The login page for the dashboard which we deployed to MOC/NERC using Keycloak and GitHub Oauth is shown in the section below.
 - Click the **Login** button to authenticate.
+- Users are typically separated using RBAC (role based access control) between users and admins.
+Users are able to view the status of worker nodes, but not able to deploy tests.
+Admins have access to do both (most importantly run/deploy tests).
    ![Login Image](https://github.com/EC528-Fall-2024/autopilot-dashboard/blob/main/images/login.jpg)

 #### Example Login Implementation on NERC/MOC using Keycloak and GitHub OAuth